When you are diagnosed with an incurable illness, this can affect every aspect of your life.

 If you have a personal faith, or belong to a particular church or faith group, we offer the opportunity for prayer and sacraments.
 This is available in the hospice, at a Pilgrims Therapy Centre or, if you cannot come to us, in your own home.

 If you are staying on our inpatient unit your own clergy or faith leaders are welcome to visit in the hospice at your request.
 We can contact them on your behalf if this helps.

 If you do not have a particular faith, but feel you would like someone to talk to about spiritual matters, our Spiritual Care team will listen and support in an open and accepting way.
 Our aim is not to provide ready-made answers, but to accompany and support you and your family on your own journey in a way that is meaningful to you.

-Wherever you are receiving care, you can request to see a Spiritual Care Lead by asking any member of Pilgrims staff involved in your care or by ringing the hospice.
+Wherever you are receiving care, you can request to see a Spiritual Care Chaplain by asking any member of Pilgrims staff involved in your care or by ringing the hospice.
 You can then either meet our Spiritual Care team on the ward or you can request a visit.